The Trust is overseen by a Board of directors who give up their time on a voluntary basis.

 David Black (Chairman)

-His passion and dedication to Stirling’s heritage is demonstrated by his involvement in a number of local groups including Go Forth Stirling (Business Improvement District) and Stirling District Tourism Limited (which operates the National Wallace Monument).
+His passion and dedication to Stirling’s heritage is demonstrated by his involvement in a number of local groups including Go Forth Stirling (Business Improvement District) and Stirling District Tourism Limited.
 David was a member of the Mercat Cross and City Centre Community Council for 19 years, including 17 years as Chairman.

 David is a long standing member of the SCHT Board, joining in 2007 and elected as Chairman in 2013.
 David brings enthusiasm and a steady leadership and knowledge of local charities and partnership working to the Trust.

 Jim has been an elected Councillor for the Stirling North ward for over 10 years which includes Stirling City Centre within its boundaries.
 He is locally born and has a strong passion for the history and architecture of Stirling, taking a very keen interest in the preservation of the City’s past for future generations.

 Jim is one of SCHT’s longest serving Trustees, having been appointed to the Board in 2012 and is currently our Vice Chairman.
 Jim also utilises his wealth of skills as an active member of our Health & Safety Committee.

 Mary’s professional background is in the housing sector, initially through a traineeship with SSHA.
 She has spent her working life in the housing system as practitioner, manager, teacher and researcher at the University of Stirling.
 She retired in 2017 from a position leading representation of housing associations.
 A Fellow of CIH, she has trained and advised many people in housing and managing housing services, which brings a practical and business understanding of issues surrounding the maintenance, repair and conservation of historic buildings.

 Previously on the Mercat Cross and City Centre Community Council, she remains keen to preserve both the heritage and the quality of life in Stirling City Centre.